SoloChe/Medical_QA_RAG/README.md

 # Medical QA RAG System (updating)
 This repository contains a medical question-answering system that utilizes Retrieval-Augmented Generation (RAG).
-The system is designed to answer medical questions by retrieving relevant documents from a knowledge base consists of textbooks used in ([MedQA](https://github.com/jind11/MedQA)) and/or online search (ReAct).
+The system is designed to answer medical questions by retrieving relevant documents from a corpus base consists of textbooks used in ([MedQA](https://github.com/jind11/MedQA)) and/or online search (ReAct).
 Finally, the system can be deployed on AWS using Docker and SageMaker.

-The current knowledge base is for testing only.
+The current corpus is for testing only.
 The final knowledge base will be a collection of medical documents, including PubMed articles, clinical guidelines, and other relevant resources.
 The system is designed to be extensible and can be easily adapted to different domains or datasets.

 [05/08/2025 update]: Finished the training scripts of LoRa and RAG pipeline.